-We're almost two decades into the 21st century, and one thing that sets us apart from previous generations is that we're never satisfied.
+We're two decades into the 21st century, and one thing that sets us apart from previous generations is that we're never satisfied.
 We always want something better than what we have, which has led to a much wider usage of the word "upgrade."
 From our smartphones to our cars to our homes, we constantly want to upgrade to newer and better ones.

 Your workout is another story.
 While you're constantly striving to improve the quality of the gadgets you use, when was the last time you did anything to upgrade your workouts so you can get superior results from your time and effort spent with the weights?
 If you've never given much thought to a workout upgrade, we've got you covered.

 You can take these upgrades and apply them to your self-created workout, but in several cases, you can even use them to get more out of a well-designed goal-based program you're following, like the ones in BodyFit.